embodichain.lab.gym.envs#

 - Return type:

-- property device: Tensor#
+- property device: device#

 Return the device used by the environment.